guillaumecherel/monapmc/README.md

+Model run time: single moder run
+Total run time: total time taken to run all the model runs during a whole algorithm run.
+Algorithm run time: time taken by the algorithm during a whole run excluding the time taken by model runs.
+This quantity is left out of the study as it is negligible compared to the model run time and varies accross algorithm implementations.

 This repository contains the numerical experiments to test the algorithm MonAPMC.
 This algorithm is an attempt to implement an APMC algorithm that scales well with the number of computing cores available to perform simulations and the